 - Serves in a regular duty rotation (including Homecoming, Thanksgiving and Spring Breaks and block breaks)

 - Has limited opportunity for additional employment on or off campus

 - Is not away from campus for more than one block without prior approval from Residence Life

-- Achieved sophomore status or the equivalent of two semesters of academic work by the time the position begins in August
+- Achieved sophomore status or the equivalent of two semesters of academic work by August 2018.

 - Be in good conduct standing with the College and be able to pass a criminal background check

-Each RA receives a room credit award of $2,400 toward a single room billed at a double room rate.
-This room credit is applied in conjunction with other financial assistance that individual may be receiving (each RA candidate is encouraged to meet with a member of the Financial Assistance staff to determine the impact, if any, on the student’s financial aid).
-In the event that an RA is away from campus for more than seven days in one block, or if the RA fails to fulfill the stated job responsibilities, Financial Assistance will be notified and the RA will be expected to repay a portion of the room credit.
+Each Resident Assistant receives a room credit award of $2,800 toward a single room billed at a double room rate.
+This room credit is applied in conjunction with other financial assistance that individual may be receiving (each Resident Assistant candidate is encouraged to meet with a member of the Financial Assistance staff to determine the impact, if any, on the student’s financial aid).
+In the event that an Resident Assistant is away from campus for more than six days in one block, or if the Resident Assistant fails to fulfill the stated job responsibilities, Financial Assistance will be notified and the Resident Assistant will be expected to repay a portion of the room credit for the time the Resident Assistant is away.
 This includes time spent away for academic reasons.

-Once the academic year has begun, a resident assistant who chooses not to continue in the position or who is removed from the RA position for any reason will be required to move to a new room, floor, and possibly the hall in which the student was employed as an RA.
+Once the academic year has begun, a resident assistant who chooses not to continue in the position or who is removed from the Resident Assistant position for any reason will be required to move to a new room, floor and possibly the hall in which the student was employed as an Resident Assistant.
 Should this happen, Residence Life will notify Financial Assistance and the student's aid will be adjusted accordingly.